So, you’re worried about those bald spots, hair loss, and the beautiful fur slipping off your chinchilla?

 This is a defense mechanism for a chinchilla and primarily used to escape predators.

 Something to keep in mind about chinchillas is how heavily preyed on they are in the wild and in their natural habitat.

-Chinchillas are victims of prey not only from other wild animals but at one point, have even been hunted for their luxurious fur.
+Chinchillas are victims of prey not only from other wild animals but at one point, have even been hunted for their luxurious fur by humans.